The Gray Catbird is in the family of Mimidae, which includes Mockingbirds and Thrashers.

 You'll most likely see them along the New England coast and on Southward.

-If you see Catbirds in your backyard during winter, try placing suet, raisins, and blueberries out to keep them well-fed.
+If you see them in your backyard during winter, try placing suet, raisins, and blueberries out to keep them well-fed.

 Their cryptic plumage and preference for dense vegetation provide some protection against these threats.

-Population Trends: Gray Catbirds have shown stable or increasing population trends in many regions.
+Population Trends: Species is stable to increasing in population in many regions.
 So, not a rare bird.

 Their adaptability to various habitats and their ability to utilize backyard feeders have contributed to their success.